 This recipe is always greeted with smiles from our children (and team!).
 A wonderful treat the whole family can enjoy…Read more

-Whether you decide to choose baby-led weaning, traditional spoon-feeding or a mix of the two, N Family Club is here to support you.
-For more information on baby weaning including foods to about read our guide to weaning your baby.
+Whatever approach you take to weaning your baby, N Family Club is here to support you.
+For more information on weaning including foods to avoid, read our guide to weaning your baby.